Tagged image file format (TIFF)#

 software.

-Multipage tiff files are read using either series or pages interface built in tifffile,
+Multipage tiff files are read using either the series or pages interface built in tifffile,

-with single metadata and original metadata structure of first page.
+with only the metadata and original metadata structure of the first page.

 of separate arrays and metadata per page.